RedFox86/Tinkers-Tool-Leveling/README.md

 *   Each levelup requires 2.5x the exp than the previous one.
 *   At the moment just upgrades (no abilities) can be gotten.

-You are allowed to use this mod in your modpack :P

 **MODIFIER WORKTABLE**

 The modifier worktable is a recently added part of Tinker's Construct that allows you to remove modifiers from a tool and get the upgrade back.
 While this does disrupt the point of the entire mod (random upgrade that you have no control over), there is nothing I can do to stop this other than completely removing the modifier worktable altogether.
 I encourage you not to remove the level-granted modifiers, but it's entirely up to you.

-**FAQ**

-"Where is the config??"

-\- Config can be accessed by creating a datapack for your world to override the tags of the mod.

-\- There is also a server config in the config folder for your instance.

-"Fabric pls!!"

-\- While I do appreciate fabric, as there is not an __official__ Tinker's Construct port for fabric, I will not create a fabric version.

 **Credits**

+- You are allowed to use this mod in your modpack :P
-\- Level up sound effect, level names, base icon, and level up messages from the original mod: [Tinkers' Tool Leveling](https://github.com/SlimeKnights/TinkersToolLeveling)
+- Level up sound effect, level names, base icon, and level up messages from the original mod: [Tinkers' Tool Leveling](https://github.com/SlimeKnights/TinkersToolLeveling)

 Report bugs on the issue tracker at [github.com/RedFox86/Tinkers-Tool-Leveling](https://github.com/RedFox86/Tinkers-Tool-Leveling/issues)